Blog & News

 Limited to statistically significant changes at the 95% confidence level.

-- There were few significant state-level changes in the share of adults with Any Medicaid/CHIP, or Medicaid/CHIP as primary source of coverage
+- There were few meaningful changes in rates of Medicaid/CHIP as a primary source of coverage.

 Select a coverage type from the orange box on the right in the dashboard below to filter the visualizations.